8 Tips for Coaching Youth Football

 1. Have a Practice Plan

 As the leader of the team, preparation is key.
-Being organized and detailed in your routine provides players, families and your staff with the structure and the discipline required to safely learn the game and have fun doing it.
+Being organized and detailed in your routine provides players, families and your staff with the structure and discipline required to safely learn the game and have fun doing it.

-Outline a plan for each practice, then create a timed schedule from start to finish, and stick to it.
+Outline a plan for each practice, then create a timed schedule from start to finish—and stick to it.

 2. Set a Parent Meeting Early